connext/vector/modules/engine/README.md

 ## Update Types
 All channel updates fall into one of 4 types.
 Each update type is responsible for generating and storing one or two [double-signed commitments](https://github.com/connext/vector/blob/master/modules/contracts/README.md#commitments).

 Note that there is no specific update for `Withdraw`.
-That is because a withdraw op can be constructed in an easy and generalizeable way using `Create` and `Resolve` similar to what we currently do in CF.1`
+That is because a withdraw op can be constructed in an easy and generalizeable way using `Create` and `Resolve` similar to what we currently do in CF.

 ### Setup
 Like in CF, creating a new channel simply involves calculating a `channelId` which is the CREATE2 address at which a proxy to the `Multisig.sol` contract will be deployed.